onedata/onedata-documentation/doc/using_onedata/privilege_management.md

 ### Space privileges

-Space privileges can be assigned either to individual users as well as groups of users.
+Space privileges can be assigned either to individual users or groups of users as well.

 The following space privileges are available: